Who wouldn’t want to retire early?

 Corpus is the grand total of all the expected post early retirement monthly income (from investments), the annual recurring expenses and the onetime expenses as such.

 Use the “Expected Post Retirement Expense Calculator” spreadsheet in “My Early Retirement Calculator”. to calculate your post-retirement monthly income and the corpus.
+Or, simply you can use the retirement calculator shown below, to figure out how much you need to invest to attain your desired retirement corpus.

 With this, you have successfully completed the first stage of early retirement in India.
 Now, it’s time to focus on how to implement this plan of yours.